 The need for remedial wall ties was established in the early 1980’s, when wall tie failure was discovered as being a widespread problem across the UK.
-Before then wall ties were generally manufactured from mild steel and commonly protected by a sacrificial zinc coating.
+Before then British Standard wall ties were typically manufactured from mild steel and commonly protected by a sacrificial zinc coating.
 Tie irons were expected to last the lifetime of a building.
 Surprisingly, as it was subsequently discovered, wall tie corrosion could become a major issue in as little as 26 years.

 Wire butterfly ties are made from small diameter wires that are twisted into a double loop.
 Because they have little mass, when they corrode they generally break up without showing any initial signals that structural defect is present and that the walls are no longer connected.
 A bow in the wall may be the first sign that tells you all is not well.